Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-where $\mathbf{v}_{i}$ is the $i^{\text{th}}$ eigenvector with eigenvalue $\lambda_{i}$ \cite{Saad11a,Kokiopoulou11}.
-Much of the unsupervised learning-to-hash literature can be distilled to this template: shape the optimisation problem into the trace maximisation form of Equation~\ref{eqn:ch2_unsupervised_template}, and then solve for the $K$ eigenvectors of the resulting eigenvalue problem.
-This optimisation can be efficiently addressed using standard solvers such as {\tt eigs} or {\tt svd} in Matlab.
+The trace maximisation in Equation~\ref{eqn:ch2_unsupervised_template} is solved as a generalised eigenvalue problem, $\mathbf{A}\mathbf{v}_{i} = \lambda_{i}\mathbf{B}\mathbf{v}_{i}$, whose $K$ leading eigenvectors $\mathbf{v}_{i}$ (eigenvalues $\lambda_{i}$) become the hashing hyperplanes~\cite{Saad11a,Kokiopoulou11}.\longonly{ Much of the unsupervised learning-to-hash literature reduces to this template.
+We shape the optimisation problem into the trace maximisation form of Equation~\ref{eqn:ch2_unsupervised_template}, and then solve for the $K$ eigenvectors of the resulting eigenvalue problem.
+Standard solvers such as {\tt eigs} or {\tt svd} in Matlab address this optimisation efficiently.}

 The design of an unsupervised data-dependent hashing function typically follows four steps: